29 Feb–1 Mar 2020

 Below is a list of sessions.
 A link to the program* can be found at the bottom of this page.

-Registrations for the conference are now open; an early bird registration period is available until 31st January, 2020.
+Registrations for the conference are now open.
 Registrations fees are as follows:

 *Full time students only; proof of student status will be required.